Anuj-Dhanuka/shanture-analytics/README.md

 This project is licensed under the MIT License.

-## 👥 Team

-Built for Shanture's Fresher Hiring Challenge by a MERN stack developer.

 ## 📞 Support

-For support and questions, please contact anujd973@gmail.com.
+If you have questions or need help, feel free to reach out!

 ---

-**Note**: This is a demonstration project showcasing MERN stack development skills, MongoDB aggregation pipelines, and modern web application architecture.
+**Note**: This project demonstrates MERN stack development skills, MongoDB aggregation pipelines, and modern web application architecture.